open-cogsci/osdoc/sigmund/opensesame.md

 # Instructions for conditional expressions

 - A run-if expression is used in a sequence to determine whether an item should be executed
+- A run-if expression is not defined in the item that applies to, but rather in the sequence that contains the item
 - A show-if expression is used in a sketchpad to determine an element should be shown
 - A break-if expression is used in a loop to determine whether the loop should break
 - Conditional expressions should be syntactically valid Python